onesimoh2/ts-anomaly-detection-beyond-02/README.md

 We use the idea in (2) of adding new fields to each item in the series but, in this case a non-linear trend, seasonality and the absolute value between the non-linear trend and the real value of the series are the ones added.
 To obtain these values a modification of the algorithm developed in (5) is used to calculate the FFT and then use its coefficients to predict future values.
 To obtain the nonlinear trend only selected coefficients are considered, this generates a smooth version of the original time series.
 The value that represents seasonality is calculated first by subtracting the linear trend from the time series using the NumPy polyfit function and then using more complex coefficients to reproduce the original data.
 These calculated data will be added as new columns: first column the original data, second column the nonlinear trend, third the seasonality, and fourth the difference between the nonlinear trend and the original data.
 The first three columns will be normalized.
-This data is then given io an autoencoder with the decoder part containing four input nodes, the compressed layer containing two nodes and the decoder reconstructing the data back to four nodes.
+This data is then given io a variational autoencoder (derived from the code in (8) and (9)) with the decoder part containing four input nodes, has a layer of three nodes and the compressed layer containing two nodes.
+The decoder reconstructing the data back to four nodes.
 It is expected that the autoencoder will determine the pattern provided by these elements for those entries considered normal, so this can later be used to determine anomalies.
 Once the model is calculated, together with the FFT coefficients, it is used later on to determine when new incoming data can be considered an anomaly.
 For that, during training, in the last epoch the mean and variance of the losses are calculated, then during evaluation losses found over 3 standard deviations from the mean are considered anomalies

 ## THE EXAMPLE